 When planning a wedding, it's easy to think about your budget in terms of big ticket items: the dress, the venue, the flowers, the food and beverages.
-But it's the little wedding-day extras that can really add up and put you over your intended budget.
-So before you come thousands of dollars short due to unexpected wedding costs, read on for the "hidden" fees you may have forgotten to add to your budget.
+But it's the little wedding day extras that can really add up and put you over your intended budget.
+So before you dip into your savings to find thousands of extra dollars for those unexpected wedding costs, read on for the "hidden" fees you may have forgotten to add to your budget.

 1. Postage.
 We've found that engaged couples make many trips to the post office!
 Wedding invitations often need extra postage due to their weight and shape.
 You also need to account for a stamp for each guest's RSVP, thank you card, and save the date.

 2. Service fees, tax, and gratuity.
 Read the fine print carefully on your catering contract; you'll likely have to pay sales tax on your food and booze, and you may be on the hook for a 20 percent service fee and an 18 percent gratuity.
 That means if your venue has a $10,000 food and beverage minimum, an 8.25% sales tax plus service and gratuity could add another $4,635 to your final bill.

 3. Tips.
 If gratuity isn't included in a contract, etiquette still dictates that you give most vendors a tip of some sort.
 While the specifics will depend on how many vendors you use and whose contract includes gratuity, most couples should plan to tip the photographer, videographer, florist, musicians/DJ, driver, officiant, and hair and makeup stylists.